City-of-Helsinki/palvelutarjotin/README.md

       ```
     - In case you've setup LinkedEvents locally and don't have existing keyword sets:
       - You'll have to create the KeywordSet in LinkedEvents, add some Keywords to the KeywordSet, then set the
-        KeywordSet ids to `.env` or `docker-compose.env.yaml` depending on which you are using.
+        KeywordSet ids to `.env`.
         - Create three keyword sets in LinkedEvents using this address:
           http://path_to_your_linked_event/admin/events/keywordset / with the following name:
           `Kultus Targer Groups`, `Kultus Additional Criteria`, `Kultus Categories`
         - Add some Keywords to all aboves KeywordSets.
 There should be some keywords already available in the system if
           you run the required importers in LinkedEvents.
 Or you can create new keywords yourself.
-        - Get the IDs of those keyword sets and put them in `.env` or `docker-compose.env.yaml` depending on which you
+        - Get the IDs of those keyword sets and put them in `.env`
-          are using
           ```python
             KEYWORD_SET_CATEGORY_ID=kultus:categories
             KEYWORD_SET_ADDITIONAL_CRITERIA_ID=kultus:additional_criteria